popphp/docs/reference/pop_geo.rst

 Pop\\Geo
 ========

-The `popphp/pop-geo` component provides a simple API some common geographic needs, such as distance calculation between two sets of coordinates.
+The `popphp/pop-geo` component provides a simple API for some common geographic needs, such as distance calculation between two sets of coordinates.

 Installation